mgiessing/go-licenses/v2/README.md

   * go-licenses/v2 scans all dependency files to find multiple licenses if any, while go-licenses detects by file name heuristics in local source folders and only finds one license per dependency.
   * go-licenses/v2 supports using a manually maintained config file `go-licenses.yaml`, so that we can reuse periodic license changes with existing information.
 * go-licenses/v2 was mostly written before I learned [github.com/github/licensed](https://github.com/github/licensed) is a thing.
-  * Similar to google/go-licenses, github/licensed only use heuristics to find licenses and assumes one license per repo.
+  * similar to google/go-licenses, github/licensed only use heuristics to find licenses and assumes one license per repo.
   * github/licensed uses a different library for detecting and classifying licenses.
 * go-licenses/v2 is a rewrite of [kubeflow/testing/go-license-tools](https://github.com/kubeflow/testing/tree/master/py/kubeflow/testing/go-license-tools) in go, with many improvements:
   * better & more robust github repo resolution ratio